ParkerOu/apiTest/README.md

 # Purpose
-Test api speed periodically and save result into csv file.
+Test api with jwt authentication speed periodically and save result into csv file.
 # How to use it
 1. `npm i` install all npm package.<br />
 1. add `.env` file at root of directory.